-Video Tutorial (15 points): Due on October 22nd
+Video Tutorial and Close Captioning Video (30 points): Due on May 2

-Choose a piece of assistive technology (software or hardware) of interest.
-Create a step-by-step tutorial for guiding a new user through a classroom use of the software application or hardware.
+Choose a piece of assistive technology (app, software or hardware) of interest.
+Create a step-bystep tutorial for guiding a new user through a classroom use of the software application or hardware.
 The software must be a fairly recent version of a Windows, iOS or Android application.
 Use of screen capture software will produce a video which can be viewed by an end user.
 Clear & concise scripting is expected and an effective tutorial should be limited to 2 to 5 minutes in length.
 Any extraneous or distracting screen captures should be edited.
 Your final video product will be uploaded to YouTube and you will submit your video link to the instructor.
+After completing the video, students will close caption the video.
 On the due date, a third of all students will present their tutorials to the class.
 Late projects will be penalized.